 If you have been accused of a crime involving large quantities of drugs, it is important that you work with a skilled criminal defense attorney in the days ahead.
 These cases can be extremely complex; the sooner you begin to work with our law firm, the more opportunities we will have to protect your rights and freedom.

-For a consultation with a lawyer from the Law Offices of Mark L. Horwitz, P.A., call our Orlando office at (866) 784-0023 or contact us online.
+For a consultation with a lawyer from The Law Offices of Mark L. Horwitz, P.A., call our Orlando drug crime lawyers at (407) 901-5852 or contact us online.